Orange left arrow graphic.Orange right arrow graphic.

 February

-Early morning start with a packed breakfast to embark on safari into the Yala National Park.
-This park boasts the highest density of leopards in Sri Lanka.
-Later that afternoon, meet with an expert elephant researcher, formerly of the World Bank and also Director General of Wildlife, Dr. Sumith Pilapitiya, who will do a presentation on the management of human-elephant conflict in Sri Lanka.
+Early morning start with a packed breakfast to embark on safari into the Yala National Park, which boasts the highest density of leopards in Sri Lanka.
+Later, meet with Dr. Sumith Pilapitiya, an expert elephant researcher with over 30 years of expertise, who will present on the management of human-elephant conflict - a serious problem in Sri Lanka.

 11